jdevera/subdue/README.rst

     from subdue.sub import main
     main()

 This assumes the script lives in the ``bin`` subdirectory inside the sub's directory.
-However, this is not compulsory, any path can be passed to the ``main`` function using the keyword argument ``subpath`` and then the driver will look for all the expected sub contents to be under that path.
+However, this is not compulsory, any path can be passed to the ``main`` function using the keyword argument ``sub_path`` and then the driver will look for all the expected sub contents to be under that path.

 For example, we might have a sub driver called ``foo`` under ``/usr/local/bin/foo`` but store the sub contents under ``/usr/local/lib/subs/foo``.
 These would be the contents of ``foo``: